 Soak Up The Sun

 No matter what part of the world you are in, be sure to soak in the sun rays first thing in the morning following the time change.
 This is going to set your circadian rhythm up for success in the evening.

 Studies have shown that when we expose our bodies to sunlight first thing in the morning, our circadian rhythms are primed to function optimally.
 It is setting our internal clock to ensure the production of melatonin.
 Naturally, when we feel the warmth of the sun and move outside, our mood is enhanced, our stress is relieved, and we prime our system to get ready for a good night's sleep.

 Using sunlight to improve sleep doesn’t come with any negative side effects, it is the most natural and available solution.

 The day before and following Daylight Savings time is not the time to binge on your favorite Netflix series.
 Although you may feel like you are unwinding, your system is becoming confused with the blue light exposure.

 Blue light at night tricks your brain and body into thinking it is still daytime and will stop the production of natural melatonin.
 Melatonin is one of the most important hormones in the ability to fall into a deep sleep.
 Wearing blue light blocking glasses and using applications on your devices that will block the blue light are great options.
-For blue light blocking glasses, we highly recommend Swannies – you can use our code DOCPARSLEY for 20% off on their website.
+For blue light blocking glasses, we highly recommend Swannies - and make sure to use code PARSLEY15 to get 15% off your purchase.